Skip to main content

 • Skip all Istio sample addons: CLAWQL_ISTIO_INSTALL_KIALI=0

-• Keep Prometheus + Kiali but skip Grafana, Jaeger, and the OTel collector (lighter RAM): CLAWQL_ISTIO_INSTALL_HEAVY_OBSERVABILITY_ADDONS=0
+• Keep Prometheus + Kiali but skip Grafana, Tempo, Loki, and the OTel collector (lighter RAM): CLAWQL_ISTIO_INSTALL_HEAVY_OBSERVABILITY_ADDONS=0

 Where everything lives